LeoKamgarCU/BetterIMWebsite/README.md

 - Download and open Docker Desktop
 - Open/clone repository and navigate to 'Project-Code" directory
 - Add a .env file to the 'Project-Code' directory
   - Contact one of us for .env details.
+This is private information and not pushed to GitHub.
 - Run 'docker compose up'
 - Navigate to localhost:3000 in a web browser